mnot/I-D/httpbis-retry/draft.md

 # Introduction

 One of the benefits of HTTP's well-defined method semantics is that they allow failed requests to be retried, under certain circumstances.

+However, interest in extending, redefining or just clarifying HTTP's retry semantics is increasing, for a number of reasons:

+* Since HTTP/1.1's requirements were written, there has been a substantial amount of experience deploying and using HTTP, leading implementations to refine their behaviour, often diverging from the specification.

+* Likewise, changes such as HTTP/2 {{?RFC7540}} might change the underlying assumptions that these requirements were based upon.

+* Emerging lower-layer developments such as TCP Fast Open {{?RFC7413}}, TLS/1.3 {{?I-D.ietf-tls-tls13}} and QUIC {{?I-D.tsvwg-quic-protocol}} introduce the possibility of replayed requests in the beginning of a connection, thanks to Zero Round Trip (0RT) modes.
+In some ways, these are similar to retries -- but not completely.

+* Applications sometimes want requests to be retried by infrastructure, but can't easily express them in a non-idempotent request (such as GET).

+This draft discusses aspects of these issues in {{discussion}}, suggesting possible areas of work in {{work}}, and cataloguing current implementation behaviours in {{current}}.

+## Notational Conventions

+The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in
+{{!RFC2119}}.

+## Discussion {#discussion}

+## What the Spec Says {#spec}

-From {{!RFC7230}}, Section 6.3.1:
+{{!RFC7230}}, Section 6.3.1 defines HTTP retries:

 > When an inbound connection is closed prematurely, a client MAY open a new connection and automatically retransmit an aborted sequence of requests if all of those requests have idempotent methods (Section 4.2.2 of {{!RFC7231}}).
 A proxy MUST NOT automatically retry non-idempotent requests.